-This corkboard was a fun housewarming gift from a neighbor.
+This cork chalkboard was a fun housewarming gift from a neighbor.
 I actually just made one to give to someone else.
 I love using corks for projects.

 I also use wine bottles as decor … I find myself saving all bottles and jars lately, because you just never know!

 I also can’t bring myself to throw away any copies of HGTV Magazine.
 I have way too many, I know, but I love looking back through them for decor ideas.

 And this basket is perfect for my magazine hoarding collecting!

 I have two trays with an ‘H’ on them, which is probably one too many.
 But I’m keeping ‘em.
 I painted this tray last summer …

 We spend a lot of time in our family room.
 It’s pretty much red and tan, but I added in touches of green to be festive.

 And Oakley’s green dog bed.